cubing/twsearch/README.md

 `-m` *#*  Set the max depth to search.

 `-M` *#*  Set the maximum memory size as an integer number of megabytes.

+`--mergeseqs`  Read move sequences on standard input and merge the sequences
+               into canonical sequences.

 `--mindepth`   Start solving at this depth.